-The Bachelor of Science in Business Administration (BSBA) program prepares qualified students for leadership positions in the global marketplace.
+In support of the university's mission, the Bachelor of Science in Business Administration (BSBA) program prepares qualified students for leadership positions in the global marketplace.
 Future leaders will need to balance the goals of economic success with the constraints of greater social and environmental responsibility.
-Students are instructed by distinguished faculty with content area expertise and practical experience, learning I to integrate changing human and information resources with continually developing technology, while nurturing the entrepreneurial spirit that has always been one of the key characteristics to successful businesses.
-The School of Business offers a Bachelor of Science in Business Administration degree with the following three specializations: (a) Finance, (b) International Business, or (c) Marketing.
+Students learn to integrate changing human and information resources with continually developing technology, while nurturing the entrepreneurial spirit that has always been one of the key characteristics to successful businesses.

-9.3.1 BSBA Program Outcomes
+9.3.2 BSBA Program Outcomes